Missouri farmer pleads guilty to murdering Wisconsin brothers

 The Diemels visited Nelson in July 2019, in an effort to force Nelson to pay them the $215,000 he owed.

-After the brothers disappeared investigators found human remains on Nelson’s farm in Caldwell County.
-Investigators say Nelson drove a truck the brothers rented from his farm to a commuter parking lot where detectives found it, abandoned.
+After the brothers disappeared, investigators found human remains on Nelson’s farm in Caldwell County.
+Investigators said Nelson drove a truck the brothers rented from his farm to a commuter parking lot where detectives found it, abandoned.

+In her statement to the judge, Lisa Diemel, wife of one of the victims, suggested that Nelson’s mother also is complicit in the murders.

+“Ms. Diemel and I have talked many times about that, and at this time, I can’t comment on that,” said Mitch Allen, Caldwell County sheriff.
+“I will say we are, we look into everything, and we will continue to look into this.”

 The Diemel brothers’ families sued Nelson for wrongful death in December 2019.
 The court eventually awarded the families a $2 million settlement.